rosiepiee/rosiepiee/README.md

 I don't know if this makes any sense but I use he/any pronouns!!
 I'm aware that I'm a girl, but I'd prefer he/him!
 Any works though! ^_^

-I'm usually in the Sonic area or chilling near the bakery with my boyfriend!
+I'm usually in the Danganronpa area or chilling near the bakery with my boyfriend!
 (I LOVE HIM SO MUCH!!!)
 I'm in a lot of fandoms so if you wanna know, check out my strawpages made by my amazing bf!!
 (He's so talented, omg 🥺❤️)

 I love scenecore AGHH!!!!
 I usually listen to 6arelyhuman and Asteria... (plus others!)